National Bridge Inventory: South Dakota

 Hughes 1962 15,450 Urban other principal arterial US014 over Missouri Rv

-Minnehaha 1986 9,363 Urban collector S. Cliff Avenue over Big Sioux River
+Minnehaha 1986 9,363 Urban minor arterial S. Cliff Avenue over Big Sioux River

 Minnehaha 1999 9,273 Urban other principal arterial Benson Road over Big Sioux Diversion